uncomfyhalomacro/uncomfyhalomacro.pl/content/_index.md

 software development and engineering or bioinformatics, where I can combine my expertise in microbiology and programming to solve real-world problems.

+I am a self-taught programmer.
+These are topics that interest me in terms of
+recency:

+- DevOps
+- compilers
+- functional programming
+- containers
+- packaging

 # Other stuff

 If you want to know what I use and what I want to learn, read further down below.